fnachalearn/style-trans-fair/README.md

-# Repository for Codalab bundle for AI Challenge Creation Class
+# AI Challenge Creation - STYLE-TRANS-FAIR

 This repository is for **challenge organizers** to organize a challenge on [Codalab](https://codalab.lisn.upsaclay.fr/).